You recently noticed your dog suddenly smelling like a fish when playing with it.

 How frequently should I clean my dog?

 Whilst regularity of bathing varies from dog to dog.
-According to Petco, a decent rule of thumb is to clean your dog once every four weeks.
+Petco says a decent rule of thumb is to clean your dog once every four weeks.
 This will assist in maintaining their skin texture fresh.

 Why do dogs wipe their mouths on the floor after they’ve been bathed?

 It is usual for dogs to cover their aroma with mud, corpses, and dung.
-If your dog moves around and bumps on everything, it’s trying to reclaim its odors.
+If your dog moves around and bumps into everything, it’s trying to reclaim its odors.